ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/column-groups/index.md

 ## Span Header Height

-By default the Grid will balance the heather groups with different number of levels with "dummy" padding heather elements, as shown in the example below, note the following:
+By default the Grid will balance the column headers with different number of levels with an empty column group header cell, as shown in the example below.
+Note the following:

-- The **age** column has padding above it (shown with red borders).
+- The **Age** column has an empty column group header cell above it (shown with red borders).

 <grid-example title='Padded Header' name='padded-header' type='generated' options='{ "exampleHeight": 300 }'></grid-example>